getodk/docs/collect-settings.rst

 Saving QR code locally
 """"""""""""""""""""""""

-You can go to :menuselection:`⋮->Save settings to disk` to save the QR code.
+You can go to :menuselection:`⋮ --> Save settings to disk` to save the QR code.

 Making your own QR code
 """"""""""""""""""""""""""